OrlolvareZ/learning-python/basics/math_operators.md

 10 % 3
 ```

-[Test the code above](math_operators.ipynb) by cloning this repository in your computer.
+[Click here to test the code above](math_operators.ipynb) once you've cloned this repository in your computer.